 Examples of how to optimize your description in your Google shopping feed

 It may not seem as obvious as to why the description in your Google shopping feed needs optimization, in addition to the title.
-The reason is that for Google, you want a very clear and concise description to ensure you get the most relevant searches related to your products.
+The reason is that you want a very clear and concise description to ensure you get the most relevant searches related to your products.
+The description gives Google more insight into what the product is, what it does, and who may want to purchase it.

 DermWarehouse – What We Do

-For DermWarehouse, our product descriptions are very long and give as much information about the product as possible.
-This makes sense on our website because we want our customers to be able to answer as many questions as possible about the product just by looking at our site.
+Our product descriptions on the DermWarehouse site are long and give as much information about the product as possible.
+This makes sense on our website because we want to answer all of our customers’ potential questions about the product directly on the site.
 We go through key ingredients, product benefits, frequently asked questions and more.
-This is again, great for the site, but there’s a lot of additional information wouldn’t necessarily make sense to include in our feed.
-For example, we try to eliminate any ingredients from our feed description, as we don’t want people searching for information about a random ingredient in it seeing an ad for one of our products.
-This type of search never converts well for us and we end up getting a lot of garbage search terms.
+While this is great from a user experience perspective, there’s a lot of additional information that wouldn’t make sense to include in our feed.
+For example, we try to eliminate any ingredients from our feed description, because we don’t want people searching for information about a specific ingredient seeing an ad for one of our products.
+This type of search doesn’t convert well for us and we end up getting a lot of garbage search terms.

 Here’s our product description on our site for the SkinMedica TNS Eye Repair:

-Because this description is very long and detailed, we would shorten this up for our product feed to say something along the lines of the following:
+Since this description is very long and detailed, we would shorten this up for our product feed to say the following:

-- “SkinMedica TNS Eye Repair is rich eye cream that hydrates and helps to improve the appearance of aging on the eye area.”
+- “SkinMedica TNS Eye Repair is rich eye cream that hydrates and helps improve crow’s feet around the eyes.”

 This description includes the product name, what the product is, what it does, and what concerns it helps with.
 It’s short and to the point, without any fluff.